ascopes/protobuf-maven-plugin/README.md

 - Pulls `protoc` from Maven Central directly, given a valid version, meaning the plugin is always up-to-date for your use cases.
 - Can alternatively invoke `protoc` from the system PATH if you are using an unsupported platform.
 - Supports Java and JVM Kotlin sources out of the box.
 - Plugin support.
-Need reactive support, Scala support, or GRPC?
+Need reactive support, Scala support, or gRPC?
 Just add the plugin and away you go.
-  - Ability to use plugins implemented for the JVM (JAR plugins).
+  - Ability to use plugins implemented for the JVM (JAR plugins and classpath plugins) without needing them to be bundled as native binaries first.
   - Ability to use regular `protoc` plugins (native binaries).
+  - Plugins can be resolved from Maven repositories, URLs, or the system path.
 - Generation of main and test sources.
 - Importing of `*.proto` sources from classpath dependencies.
 - Ready to implement Maven 4 support once Maven 4 is stable, meaning your projects will not be blocked by unmaintained plugins using unsupported Maven 2.x APIs.
-- Additional support for generating sources targeting C++, C#, Objective C, Python (with and without static typechecking stubs), PHP, Ruby, and Rust.
+- Additional support for generating sources targeting C++, C#, Objective C, Python (including optional static typechecking stubs), PHP, Ruby, and Rust.
+- Aims to keep builds reproducible and easily debuggable where possible.

 ## Usage